 The testing results evaluate the system performance for the end users and the necessity to place additional servers in the regions with the worst performance results.

 Now you have seen the basic rules of how to apply the load to the system.
-The result received with the help of user behavior method is close to the actual state of the system performance.
+The result received with the help of the user behavior method is close to the actual state of the system performance.

 An additional advantage of this approach is the possibility to find functional defects that appear only under the load.
 Scripts developed according to the actions of real users to help localize such defects.